Stackclash/5e-vault/5. Mechanics/Rules/Diseases.md

 On a failed save, the creature takes `dice: 1d10|avg` (`1d10`) psychic damage and becomes [[/5.
 Mechanics/Rules/Conditions.md#incapacitated\|incapacitated]] with mad laughter for 1 minute.
 The creature can repeat the saving throw at the end of each of its turns, ending the mad laughter and the [[/5.
 Mechanics/Rules/Conditions.md#incapacitated\|incapacitated]] condition on a success.
 Any humanoid creature that starts its turn within 10 feet of an infected creature in the throes of mad laughter must succeed on a DC 10 Constitution saving throw or also become infected with the disease.
 Once a creature succeeds on this save, it is immune to the mad laughter of that particular infected creature for 24 hours.

 At the end of each long rest, an infected creature can make a DC 13 Constitution saving throw.
 On a successful save, the DC for this save and for the save to avoid an attack of mad laughter drops by `dice: 1d6|avg` (`1d6`).
 When the saving throw DC drops to 0, the creature recovers from the disease.
-A creature that fails three of these saving throws gains a randomly determined form of indefinite madness.
+A creature that fails three of these saving throws gains a randomly determined form of [[/5.
+Mechanics/Rules/Variant Rules/Madness.md\|Madness]].

 ## Filth Fever
 _Source: Player's Handbook p.
 227_